vangberg/librevox/README.md

 [wiki page on mod_event_socket](http://wiki.freeswitch.org/wiki/Event_Socket) is a good place to start.

-Librevox is tested to work with Ruby 1.8.7 and 1.9.1.
-Librevox is not compatible with Ruby 1.8.6, and eventually 1.9.1 will be required.
+Librevox doesn't work with Ruby versions below 1.9.1, and probably never will.
+This is because Librevox uses 1.9-only features such as fibers.

 ## Inbound listener